sergiomtzlosa/docker-qiskit/README.md

 Qiskit is an open-source framework for quantum computing.
 It provides tools for creating and manipulating quantum programs and running them on prototype quantum devices on IBM Q Experience or on simulators on a local computer.

-This is a docker image with Qiskit 0.18.0 including:
+This is a docker image with Qiskit 0.23.0 including:

-- Qiskit Terra 0.13.0
+- Qiskit Terra 0.16.0
-- Qiskit Aer 0.5.0
+- Qiskit Aer 0.7.0
-- Qiskit Ignis 0.3.0
+- Qiskit Ignis 0.5.0
-- Qiskit Aqua 0.6.5
+- Qiskit Aqua 0.8.0
-- Qiskit IBMQ Provider 0.6.0
+- Qiskit IBMQ Provider 0.11.0
 - Qiskit Textbook

 It also has keras, matplotlib, pandas, seaborn, scikit-learn, opencv-python, tqdm, pillow, image, scipy and regex.